codewars/docs/content/authoring/kata/floating-point.md

 Some languages, expecially dynamically typed ones, are particularly susceptible to problems related to floating-point values.
 For example, JavaScript does not use integers at all, and all arithemtic calculations operate on floating-point numbers.
 Everything should be good as long as input, output, and intermediate, values stay accurate or do not exceed the value of `Number.MAX_SAFE_INTEGER`, but due to some bug this can happen, and when it happens, it can be difficult to spot.

-#### OVerflow
+#### Overflow

 One of such problems is overflow in Javascript.
-For example, consider a kata with following task: _"Given two natural numbers `a` and `b`, calculate and return their least common multiple."
-Random tests are careful enough to generate such values of `a` and `b`, which always should give the resulting LCM as less than `Number.MAX_SAFE_INTEGER`.
+For example, consider a kata with following task: _"Given two natural numbers `a` and `b`, calculate and return their least common multiple."_ Random tests are careful enough to generate such values of `a` and `b`, which always should give the resulting LCM as less than `Number.MAX_SAFE_INTEGER`.
 However, the reference solution uses following implementation:

 ```javascript
 function lcm(a, b) {